txn2/txagent/README.md

-# iotagent - Simplified Docker container provisioning.
+# txagent - Simplified Docker container provisioning.

 # Stable / Work in progress.

 This code is used in production on a few hundred iot devices.
 It was developed for with a very specific, yet recurring use case.
 Professionally I develop software for a number of platforms, including iot.
 As a hobbyist, I have a dozen or so different devices that I provision with Docker.
 This project is in the early stages of becoming more general purpose.
-In the mean time, you may have a similar need. **iotagent** is an uncomplicated way to provision iot devices running your Docker containers.
+In the mean time, you may have a similar need. **txagent** is an uncomplicated way to provision iot devices running your Docker containers.
 Let me know if this project is useful to you and what features you would like to see.

 ----

-This project is intended to be a very simple docker container for iot devices, that are able to run docker. **iotagent** has been tested on a few arm based devices, but is primarily used for the Raspberry Pi.
+This project is intended to be a very simple docker container for iot devices, that are able to run docker. **txagent** has been tested on a few arm based devices, but is primarily used for the Raspberry Pi.

-Pushing updates and configuration to devices is a complex and complicated problem, having to keep track of each device and it's state. **iotagent** uses a **pull** model for basic provisioning.
+Pushing updates and configuration to devices is a complex and complicated problem, having to keep track of each device and it's state. **txagent** uses a **pull** model for basic provisioning.

 The container runs a compiled Go application that can be configured to get a remote or local json configuration file, then uses the configuration to pull, run and monitor containers.